 - Finding ways to make blockchains faster without using tons of energy is a major challenge.

-While there are exciting ways to improve blockchain scalability, we need to be careful not to sacrifice security, decentralization, or the planet in the process.
+While there are ways to improve blockchain scalability, I’d advise being careful not to sacrifice security, decentralization, or the planet in the process.

 Emerging Technologies to Watch Out For